uozuAho/pandemic_ddd/readme.md

     - dispatcher: https://boardgames.stackexchange.com/questions/9035/what-are-legal-ways-to-use-the-dispatchers-special-ability-in-pandemic
       - move other players' pawns as if they are your own. including eg charter flight, using own cards
         - charter flight
-          - throws if pawn not on that city
-          - throws if card not in hand
           - throws if pawn at destination
           - any other charter flight tests
           - legal commands